-Kourtney Kardashian’s Family Loves Sofia Richie, Think She’s A Great Influence On Scott Disick, Per ‘People’
+Kourtney Kardashian’s Family Loves Sofia Richie, Thinks She’s A Great Influence On Scott Disick, Per ‘People’

 However, Disick had revealed by that point that the children had already met Kardashian’s boyfriend at the time, Younes Bendjima, and believed it was unfair to be criticized for introducing the kids to Richie.

-Meanwhile, it looks like all is good within the family now, and that Kourtney Kardashian, Scott Disick, and Sofia Richie have all come to a better understanding of how their relationship with work when it comes to the children.
+Meanwhile, it looks like all is good within the family now, and that Kourtney Kardashian, Scott Disick, and Sofia Richie have all come to a better understanding of how their relationship will work when it comes to the children.